Dean's Advisory Council: Richard D. Johnson

 Mr. Johnson has extensive international experience.
 In his work for clients and in management roles at Andersen and VIA, he has worked in Argentina, Australia, Belgium, Brazil, Canada, China, France, Germany, Ivory Coast, Hong Kong, Iran, Italy, Japan, Mexico, Norway, Peru, the Philippines, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Trinidad & Tobago, the United Kingdom, and Venezuela.

-Mr. Johnson’s civic involvement includes the Ravinia Festival in Chicago, of which he is a member of the Board of Trustees, having served four years as its vice chairman; president and treasurer of United Way of Lake Forest/Lake Bluff (Illinois); vice president of Lake Forest District 67 Board of Education; executive vice president of the Lake Forest Symphony Association; and Chicago general campaign coordinator for the American Cancer Society.
+Mr. Johnson’s civic involvement includes the Ravinia Festival in Chicago, of which he was a member of the Board of Trustees for 24 years, having served four years as its vice chairman; president and treasurer of United Way of Lake Forest/Lake Bluff (Illinois); vice president of Lake Forest District 67 Board of Education; executive vice president of the Lake Forest Symphony Association; and Chicago general campaign coordinator for the American Cancer Society.

 Mr. Johnson earned Bachelor of Industrial Engineering and Master of Business Administration degrees from The Ohio State University.
 He is a Certified Public Accountant (Ohio and Illinois), Professional Engineer (Ohio), and holds the Certificate in Data Processing from the Institute for Certification of Computer Professionals.